cibernox/cibernox.github.io/source/_posts/2013-04-22-tutorial-create-a-blog-with-octopress-and-host-it-in-github-pages.markdown

 # Lots of configuration parameters.
 {% endcodeblock %}

-All the other files have a very descriptive name, so no problem here.

 ### The first post

 Now we can create our first post.
 The naming convention is explained perfectly in the official documentation: